KedarDev/Mr.FullStack/README.md

 <h3>What's Next❔</h3>

- * Visit the Resources section to take a deep dive and customize every inch of your portfolio.
+  Visit the [Resources](#resources) section to take a deep dive and customize every inch of your portfolio.

 </div>

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "New Contributors".
-Don't forget to give the project a star!
-Thanks again!
+Don't forget to give the project a star ⭐ Thanks again!

-1. Fork the Project
+1. Replace images & data with your own
 2. Create your Portfolio Branch (`git checkout -b Mrfullstack/USERNAME`)
 3. Commit your Changes (`git commit -m 'Add your message'`)
 4. Push to the Branch (`git push origin Mrfullstack/USERNAME`)